lcorbasson/pdo-for-wordpress/trunk/readme.txt

 Early versions of this plugin used a complete replacement for the WP abstraction layer.
 Thanks to Ulf Ninow for pointing out the value of inheritance to me and thus hugely simplifying the upkeep of the plugin.

 == Version Information ==
+Version 2.5.0 - 2009 May 04
+[version 2.0.0 + has had a bunch of problems in it (inc 2.4.0).  how these crept in is unknown.] fixes inconsistency between string and integer based data comparisons in sqlite

 Version 2.4.0 - 2009 May 03
 fix another installation problem linked to query buffering